As an Amazon Associate, I earn from qualifying purchases.

 - Combine boiling water with chocolate and mix well.

-- Add coffee, mix well.
+- Add coffee, and mix well.

 - Cool completely.